keiffster/hd1codeplug/README.md

 - HD1 Priority Contacts.csv
 - HD1 Address Book Contacts.csv

+## Using the CSV Files
+Once you have created the CSV files you need to load them in a specific order ( this is normal and not specific to this code )
+- HD1 Address Book Contacts.csv - Optional, loads all the individual contacs you want to store
+- HD1 Channel Information.csv - Next load the channels
+- HD1 Priority Contacts.csv - Finally load the contacts, this file references the Address Book and Channel Information files, so has to be loaded last

 ## Template Excel Sheet
 The script current ships with a template xlsx file that should get you started.
 Its is Scotland focused and is set up to use the 3 hotspots and DMR networks that I play with